Snippets and other bits

 Using Djblue's portal for tap in Babashka

-I often deal with a repl-crashing amount of data via Babashka and so needed to find a nice way of browsing data.
+It’s often the case one has to deal with a repl-crashing amount of data via Babashka.
 In clojure I reach for hashp but this time I thought I’d try out Chris Badahdah’s Portal which describes itself as the following: “A clojure tool to navigate through your data”.
 Amazingly, you can even try it out online!

 Hydra for evil-mc